Achievable logoAchievable logo

 • Start early: Build a consistent study habit, reviewing one unit at a time.

-• Focus on understanding, not just memorization: Visualize limits, derivatives, and integrals through graphs and applications.
+• Focus on understanding, not just memorization: Connect limits, derivatives, and integrals to graphs and real situations so you can explain what the math means.

-• Recognize keywords: The AP exam often gives clear signals about which concepts to use.
-If you learn to spot certain key words and phrases, the exam becomes much more straightforward because they guide you toward the right approach.
+• Recognize keywords: The AP exam often signals which concepts to use.
+Learning to spot key words and phrases helps you choose an efficient approach.

 • Practice often: Use past FRQs and released questions to simulate real test scenarios.

-• Know your calculator: Be efficient when using it, and remember it’s only allowed in specific sections.
+• Know your calculator: Use it efficiently, and remember it’s only allowed in specific sections.

-Check in regularly with the study guide, complete assigned reviews, and return to challenging topics until they become strengths.
+Check in regularly with the study guide, complete assigned reviews, and revisit challenging topics until they’re reliable.

 Final thoughts